 Overlay widgets are nearly worthless, whether you pay $1 or $500 for them.
 I always advise clients against them.
 Some clients think they help with preventing a lawsuit but for the last year+, lawsuits are popping up where websites with toolbar overlays are getting sued (no surprise here – this was inevitable).

 What about automated scanning tools?

-Accessibility checkers are a nifty way of determining some of the ways your website is lacking.
-I like the strategy of combining three different scans to get a solid feel of where you need improvement.
+Accessibility checkers are a great way of determining some of the accessibility issues your website has.
+I recommend trying a few different scans to get a solid feel of where you need improvement.